golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/gvmkit-build-installation.md

 {% docnavigation title="See also" %}

-More information can be found in the [golemfactory/gvmkit-build-rs repository](https://github.com/golemfactory/gvmkit-build-rs).
+More information can be found in the: [golemfactory/gvmkit-build-rs repository](https://github.com/golemfactory/gvmkit-build-rs).

 {% /docnavigation %}